rawliving-germany/rawbotz/README.md

 ## Setup

-Note that a script with basic support for maintenance-tasks is underway (exe/rawbotz_maintenance.sh).
+Note that a skeleton for a script with basic support for maintenance-tasks exists in `exe/rawbotz_maintenance.sh`.

 #### Setup the database